CloudVLab/qwiklabs-content-bundle-spec/quiz-bundle-spec.md

 items              |          | array      | An ordered array of `items` (see below for details) in a default section of this quiz; not allowed if `sections` are specified; required if `sections` are unspecified.

 ### Sections
 Sections are groupings of related quiz items.
+Can be used as item banks grouping "equivalent" items.

 ```yml
 id: section-0